 I've thought about my dad a lot during this election.
 Four months after he died, Donald Trump announced his candidacy for president and launched an 18-month campaign defined primarily by its racism.
 The Republican nominee singled out Muslims and Mexicans as safety threats so serious as to warrant locking them out of the United States entirely.
 He vowed to deport millions of undocumented immigrants.
 His pitch to black voters entailed deploying police to prowl their neighborhoods and subject them to random and unconstitutional body searches.

 According to the Washington Post in 2014, 75%of white Americans have no friends of color.

 Now, he is our next president.
-This is so largely because of a platform that's damn near everything my dad stood against.
+This is so largely because of a platform that represents so much of what my dad stood against.
 Where the GOP nominee and his supporters have proffered irrational fears and white ethno-nationalism, my father responded to getting disowned by burying his mind and heart in racial justice work.
 He founded anti-racism organizations at his church and in his communities.
 He read and wrote obsessively on the topic and filled our home with ceiling-high stacks of his books: academic works, histories, novels, essays.